Mainstream media: Television

+In Turkey, the media is highly concentrated.
+Turkish mainstream media, which was mainly owned by the Doğan Media Group, was gradually sold to the pro-government Demirören Group and Turkuaz Media Group.
+While the term "mainstream media" is flexible in Turkey, it includes several channels with high reach, which are, from most to least, NOW, Kanal D, CNN Türk, and Show TV.
+Along with TRT, the state television broadcaster, and Star, the first private television channel in the country, which continues to broadcast.

+Print

+The print media is also owned by several conglomerates, and while there is no single definition of "mainstream media", the highly circulated press includes the pro-government daily Hürriyet, the nationalist and secularist daily Sözcü, the pro-government daily Milliyet, the nationalist-leaning daily Cumhuriyet, and the pro-government daily Sabah.
+Cumhuriyet is also considered a newspaper of record in Turkey and is the country's oldest modern newspaper.

 Shifting media platform popularity

-News consumption has shifted with age demographics along the rise of digital platforms such as social media.
+News consumption has shifted with age demographics along with the rise of digital platforms such as social media.
 Traditional outlets like television and newspapers commonly associated with "mainstream media" face declining audiences as younger users increasingly turn to platforms such as TikTok, Instagram, and Facebook for news.
 According to Pew Research Center, these platforms are a primary source of information for Millennials and Gen Z, a change that moves away from traditional media towards more online-focused platforms.